Indigo-Wah/2nd-brain/README.md

 ### Note imperfectly
 Embrace imperfection, do not fear it.
 It will go wrong, and when it does, improve, but never stop.

+## GitHub

+This repo may be available on GitHub but is not built for GitHub...
+It is built for Obsidian and uses the associated Obsidian flavor of MarkDown.
+Feel free to clone this done into Obsidian or a MarkDown viewer with support for this flavor for best viewing experience.